-Typically made of a hardwood, such as Maple or Rosewood, it provides a firm place for the ball-end potion of the guitar string to rest against.
+Typically made from a piece of hardwood, such as Maple or Rosewood, it provides a firm place for the ball-end portion of the guitar string to rest against.
 The strings are then held into position by the bridge pins.

 Worn / Damaged Bridge Plates

-Poor drilling during manufacturing, lazy restringing technique, and/or heavy use, can leave a guitars bridge plate in less than perfect condition.
+Poor drilling during its manufacturing, lazy restringing technique, and/or heavy use, can leave a guitar’s bridge plate in less than perfect condition.

-When viewed from inside the guitar, a damaged bridge plate may be missing wood around the bridge pin holes or the ball-ends may appear to be compressed into the plate rather than sitting on top of it.
+When viewed from inside the instrument, a damaged bridge plate may be missing wood around the bridge pin holes, or the string’s ball-ends may appear to be compressed into the plate rather than sitting on top of it.
 If the plate is damaged, the top has less protection from the pressure placed upon it by the strings pull.

-Since it is hidden inside the guitar, out of sight of the average player, damage often goes unnoticed until the resulting weakness begins to effect other aspects of the instrument via a cracked or lifted bridge.
+Since it is hidden inside the guitar, out of sight of the average player, damage often goes unnoticed for a time.
+Eventually, the resulting weakness may begin to effect other aspects of the instrument, such as a cracked or lifted bridge.